Siming Cybercreative:

 Stakeholder Interviews + Competitive Analyses

-During this Empathize / Discovery phase of a project, we may collaborate in creating an empathy map to define the characteristics and needs of a prospective customer.
-Empathy mapping is a means to invite interview stakeholders or prospective or current clients to collaborate on documenting their interests, concerns, and experiences with your product or similar products or issues in your problem space.
-The information captured here is then used to generate a persona profile or proto-personas.
+During the Discovery phase, I may facilitate empathy mapping exercises to align teams around user needs and perspectives.
+These collaborative sessions invite stakeholders, team members, and when possible, actual users to document insights across key areas: The information captured here is then used to generate a persona profile or proto-personas.
 In this example, these six coral, blue, purple, and green boxes represent stickies for each of the six individual participants to populate each section in response to these section prompts.

-There are different versions of Empathy Map with some standard sections for 4-6 quadrants typically.
-Here's my take on what I consider may be important sections to capture perspectives, context, and objectives:
+There are different versions of Empathy Maps, but here's my take on what I consider important sections to capture perspectives, context, and objectives:

 Persona Profiles — Case Example v1: